Submitty/submitty.github.io/_docs/developer/development_instructions.md

    "Network" tab under "Cached Web Content" click "Clear Now"

    **For Microsoft Edge:** Choose the Hub icon then the History icon, then "Clear all history"

+* If the Twig files which are being cached by the browser or/and there are errors then you may again need to clear your browser's cache or/and cookies.
+[To make sure your actions don't affect other site, you can clear cache from the past hour].